Piano Chord Progressions – Everything You Need to Know

 Common Piano Chord Progressions

-Now that you know how everything works, here are the most common chord progressions you’ll hear in western music.
+Now that you know how everything works, here are the most common ones you’ll hear in western music.
 We’ll give you the structure of the progressions below, but you’ll have to pick a scale to play in and figure out the proper chords yourself!
 All of these can be played in any key on the piano.

 • I – IV